-Adding the details about people behind the business is always great idea to make your business plan stand out.
+Adding the details about the people behind the business is always a great idea to make your business plan stand out.

-Ideally, add the details about owner(s)/management people first and then the experts you have.
-In case if you have not hired specific experts for now, write in detail about the expert profile you plan to hire.
+Ideally, add the details about the owner(s)/management people first and then the experts you have.
+In case if you have not hired specific experts, for now, write in detail about the expert profile you plan to hire.

 9- Rechecking Everything: